shamanec/GADS-devices-provider/README.md

 ## Introduction

-* GADS-devices-provider is a server providing option to spin up/down Docker containers for iOS/Android Appium testing.
+* GADS-devices-provider is a server that spins up/down Docker containers for iOS/Android Appium testing.
 Can be used autonomously or in conjunction with [GADS](https://github.com/shamanec/GADS) and have your own device farm with basic providers orchestration and devices remote control.
 **NB** I've been doing this having only small number of devices available.
 It looks like everything is pretty much working but I do not know how it would behave on a bigger scale.

 ## Features